 life of bryan

-I have to admit, I love telling people what to do - I believe most photographers refer to that as "directing."
-Prior to my photography career I spent nearly two decades as a Personal Trainer and Martial Arts Instructor.
-There are many qualities and skills that carry over from fitness into working as a portrait and headshot photographer - Effective interpersonal communication, an understanding of the human body, and positive vibes.
-It's all about the look.
-If I was a beast with a camera, but didn't know how to make people look like a million bucks, I'd be photographing buildings or birds.
+I have to admit, I love telling people what to do.
+I believe most photographers refer to that as "directing."
+Prior to becoming a full-time portrait and headshot photographer I spent nearly two decades working as a Personal Trainer and Martial Arts Instructor.
+Both professions require similar skills and traits - Effective interpersonal communication, an understanding of the human body, and positive vibes.
+It's all about working with the client to achieve the look.
+If I kicked ass with a camera, but didn't know how to make people look like a million bucks, I'd be photographing buildings or birds.

-My first camera was one of those pocket cameras with the Flip Flash on top.
-Many years and several point-and-shoot cameras later, my wife bought me my first DSLR - A Nikon D5000.
+My first camera was one of those pocket cameras with the flip flash on top.
+Many years and several SLR and point-and-shoot cameras later, I got my first DSLR - A Nikon D5000.
 I used the kit lens for a bit until I saved up to get a 50mm f/1.8.
 That was the moment I realized two things: My photos instantly looked so much sharper; and I was a terrible photographer.
 Through the 2010's I spent countless hours each day learning and practicing as much as possible.
-Today I proudly shoot with a Sony a7iii (What's up, Sony?
+Today I proudly shoot with a Sony a7R IVA (What up, Sony?
 Love you guys.).